-To determine performance levels per criterion (Collaboration, Goal Accomplishment, Inclusion & Belonging, Innovation, and Job Mastery), the manager/supervisor will refer to the feedback provided per guided check-in question on the Achieve Together Check-in form and compare the performance and behavioral indicators for each cirterion associated with each performance level (needs attention, well done, stand out), and identify which level aligns closest with the employee’s performance for the year.
+To determine performance levels per criterion (Collaboration, Goal Accomplishment, Inclusion & Belonging, Innovation, and Job Mastery), the manager/supervisor will look over the Achievement Criteria and refer to the feedback provided per the guided check-in questions on the Achieve Together Check-in form and compare the performance and behavioral indicators for each criterion associated with each performance level (needs attention, well done, stand out), and identify which level aligns closest with the employee’s performance for the year.

 Performance Levels are selected by the manager or supervisor at the end of each performance year during the Spring Check-in, scheduled during April - May each year.